Australian share investments and disclosure

 - Minimal = Explicitly excludes investments in companies involved in some coal, oil or gas, but allows investments in the majority of fossil fuel companies

-- Some = Explicitly excludes investments in companies with material exposure to most coal, oil and gas activities, or manages all equities to a low carbon benchmark
+- Some = Explicitly excludes investments in companies with material exposure to most coal, oil and gas activities

 - Comprehensive = Explicitly excludes investments in all companies with exposure to any coal, oil and gas activities